 AI & robotics attack different parts of the retail chain

-E-commerce giants Amazon and Alibaba are may use big data and AI to implement end-to-end solutions that focus on the overall retail experience (both online and offline).
+E-commerce giants Amazon and Alibaba are using big data and AI to implement end-to-end solutions that focus on the overall retail experience (both online and offline).
 However, most retailers are focusing their AI-inspired efforts on more specific parts of the retail chain.

 We looked at the different stages in bringing a product to market, from manufacturing to delivery, and how companies are using AI-enabled automation — including facial recognition, demand forecasting, and computer vision-based robots — to enhance each of these stages.